Karina Korostelina

 Dr. Korostelina has a long record of establishing collaborations with international institutions.
 Her collaboration with Waseda University in Tokyo, Japan resulted in the establishment of the Center for Reconciliation Studies and $10 million grant from the Japan Society for the Promotion of Science (JSPS).
 She helped establish Peace Lab in the University of York with the $70,000 grant of the US embassy in UK, and the Center for Tolerance in the University of Nis with the $200,000 grant from US embassy in Serbia.
 In addition, she has helped establish the academic programs on conflict resolution, reconciliation and peacebuilding in Georgia, Lebanon, South Korea, Tajikistan, and Ukraine (6 universities)

-She has given ten keynote addresses and over hundred talks to academic and policy- oriented institutions, think tanks, government and non-government organizations, and international bodies.
+Dr. Korostelina is frequently invited to give a keynote address and present results of her research to academics, policymakers, and practitioners.
+She has given over hundred talks to academic and policy- oriented institutions, think tanks, government and non-government organizations, and international bodies.
 She provides consultations to USAID, US State Department, US Department of Defense, Department of Homeland Security, the World Bank, Woodrow Wilson Center, US Institute of Peace, OSCE, Civil Peace Service (GIS), and the Council of Europe.
-Dr. Korostelina also presented her research at 103 conferences and served as an organizer or convener of 20 conferences.
+Dr. Korostelina also presented her research at 103 conferences and served as an organizer or convener of 22 conferences.

 Recent Awards